vikramsk/sequel/README.md

  - Enter the root directory and run:
 	 `make all`
    This will create a build directory in the root folder along with the executables.

+ - The queries can be executed using main.
+For running the main program, execute:
+	 `./build/main`
  - To run console driven tests for assignment 4.1 (statistics estimation), execute:
 	 `./build/test.out`
  - To run console driven tests for assignment 3 (relational operations), execute: